 Calculating revenue per lead is beneficial because it shows how effective your marketing and sales teams are.
 But more importantly, it helps you understand the lifetime value of your customers.

-A CRM software helps acquire and provide information about lead behavior and improves efficiency.
+A CRM software helps acquire and provide information about lead behavior, customer satisfaction metrics, and conversion rate, and improves efficiency.
 It can also provide valuable sales data on upselling and cross-selling.

 It goes without saying: Overall revenue is the most important metric to measure.

 Simply compare overall revenue post-CRM with pre-CRM, and you’ll know if your CRM implementation has come to fruition.

 For example, say Business X has a subscription-based model.
 For the sake of simplicity, let’s say there are no upselling and cross-selling opportunities.